rderooy/dosbox-x-wiki/Guide:MS-DOS.md

  IMGMOUNT 2 hdd.img -t hdd -size 512,32,2,992 -fs none
  BOOT dos.img
 ```
-You have now again booted from the disk image, and are ready to ``FORMAT`` the C: and transfer the system files.
+You have now again booted from the disk image, and are ready to format the C: and transfer the system files.
 ```
  FORMAT C: /S
 ```